-The Association for Public Policy Analysis and Management Policy Council approved creation of this award on November 2, 2006.
-Funding for the award currently comes from the JCPA/ICPA-Forum and the Journal of Comparative Policy Analysis.
-Funding may be renewed for additional awards.
-APPAM & the ICPA-Forum seeks to reward and encourage excellence in comparative policy analysis as represented in research papers delivered at APPAM's annual Fall Research Conference.
+The Association for Public Policy Analysis and Management and the Society for International Comparative Policy Analysis seeks to reward and encourage excellence in comparative policy analysis as represented in research papers delivered at APPAM's annual Fall Research Conference.

 2022 Award Winner